black and brown leather padded tub sofa

 Upcycled protein is not genetically modified

 The greater regulatory certainty of upcycled protein relative to "frontier Alt-protein" allows shorter qualification timelines, standard supplier approval processes (HACCP, BRCGS), specifications and fewer unknowns when scaling across regions.
 Crucially upcycled proteins are not gated by binary regulatory outcomes which can have long and variable approval cycles.
-As a result, we can offer a deployable, scalable ingredient solution available now.
+As a result, we offer a deployable, scalable ingredient solution that is available now.
+Upcycling is the fastest way to put sustainable protein and fibre into existing products with the lowest label risk.